schuchert/wikispaces/pages/Checkstyle_in_Eclipse.md

 * Follow [here](http://eclipse-cs.sourceforge.net/) and follow the Download & Installation section.

 ### Configuring Checkstyle
-* Download this file: [[file:CheckstyleConfig.xml]].
+* Download this file: [CheckstyleConfig.xml](files/CheckstyleConfig.xml).
 I recommend putting this file in your workspace directory
 * In Eclipse: Windows:Preferences:Checkstyle
 * Click on new
 * Select "External Configuration File" (it defaults to Internal Configuration)